Fernandoleano/Developer-hub/README.md

 What is being used for this project?

-Javascript, React, Node, Express, mongoose, express, json, react, redux, html, css, post man for the API!
+Javascript, React, Node, Express, mongoose, express, json, react, redux, html, css, post man for the API! maybe adding tailwind css and bootstrap to make it easier on me. :D